 - 25. Entirely separately to the situations set out above, there are times when the inherent jurisdiction may be considered where the person is not at risk from anyone else, but there is another reason why the MCA 2005 cannot be used in some way to seek to control the actions of the person. - 26.
 The case-law is not consistent as to whether it is possible to use the inherent jurisdiction to address a situation where the person themselves is at risk because of their own actions.
-However, we recall that the Court of Appeal made clear in Re DL that it considered that the inherent jurisdiction should be used in a "facilitative, rather than dictatorial" way, intended to "re-establish... the individual's autonomy of decision making in a manner which enhances, rather than breaches, their ECHR Article 8 rights."24 Making declarations or decisions which require someone to do something are not easily characterised as facilitative, rather than dictatorial.
+However, we recall that the Court of Appeal made clear in Re DL that it considered that the inherent jurisdiction should be used in a "facilitative, rather than dictatorial" way, intended to "re-establish... the individual's autonomy of decision making in a manner which enhances, rather than breaches, their ECHR Article 8 rights."
+Making declarations or decisions which require someone to do something are not easily characterised as facilitative, rather than dictatorial.27 - 27.
 In many cases, further, using the inherent jurisdiction to require someone who has mental capacity to make the relevant decision to do something that they do not wish to do comes very close to, if not actually becomes, impermissibly using the inherent jurisdiction to seek to reverse the outcome under a statutory scheme dealing with the very situation in issue.
-This is particularly so if there is no third party involved, so there can be no suggestion that the individual in guestion is under duress or coercion.
-If it is "truly exceptional" 26 to use the inherent jurisdiction to make orders against the person themselves in the presence of a risk from a third party, it must be even more exceptional - if it is legitimate at all - to make an order against the person where the sole risk is from the actions (or inactions) of the person themselves. - 27.
-The case-law is also not entirely consistent as to whether the inherent jurisdiction can be used if the risk in question is posed by the person to others. - 28.
-In both of these cases, we suggest that it is necessary to consider with particular care both the
+This is particularly so if there is no third party involved, so there can be no suggestion that the individual in question is under duress or coercion.28 If it is "truly exceptional"29 to use the inherent jurisdiction to make orders against the person themselves in the presence of a risk from a third party, it must be even more exceptional if it is legitimate at all to make an order against the person where the sole risk is from the observed that "in my judgement the weight of the authorities clearly indicates that this jurisdiction should be used rarely and in any event should be facilitative and not dictatorial and that the court should not make orders against the subject of the proceedings prohibiting them from acting in accordance with their wishes" (paragraph 96).
+It should be noted that the conclusions about the individual's capacity (to travel abroad to have a relationship with a person of concern to the authorities) do not seem to follow clearly from the evidence that she appeared to lack the relevant capacity.

-&lt;sup>23 Usually the jurisdiction is used to obtain a declaration of lawfulness rather than orders directed against the person.
+25 Usually the jurisdiction is used to obtain a declaration of lawfulness rather than orders directed against the person.
 In other words, the courts are normally being asked to say that a particular situation of deprivation of liberty is lawful, as opposed to make an order directed against the person.

-&lt;sup>24 See Re DL at paragraph 67.
+26 See Re DL at paragraph 67.